-- Examination Interviews.
+Examination Interviews.
 Additionally, the Chair of Examiners may summon a particular candidate or particular candidates for interview on any aspect of the written work of the candidate or candidates not produced in an examination room which in the opinion of the Examiners requires elucidation.
-If plagiarism or other unfair means is suspected, an Investigative Meeting will be convened (see below). - Investigative Meetings.
-When plagiarism, collusion or other unfair means are suspected the Chair of Examiners may summon a candidate to an Investigative Meeting11.
+If plagiarism or other unfair means is suspected, an Investigative Meeting will be convened (see below).

+Investigative Meetings.
+When plagiarism, collusion or other unfair means are suspected the Chair of Examiners may summon a candidate to an Investigative Meeting13.
 If this happens, you have the right to be accompanied by your Tutor (or another representative at your request).
 The reasons for the meeting, together with copies of supporting evidence and other relevant documentation, will be given to your Tutor (or other representative).
-One possible outcome is that the case is brought to the University courts where serious penalties can be imposed (see Sanctions above). - Timing.
+One possible outcome is that the case is brought to the University courts where serious penalties can be imposed (see Sanctions above).

+Timing.
 Viva Voce Examinations, Examination Interviews and Investigative Meetings are a formal part of the Tripos examination, and if you are summoned then you must attend.
-In the case of the core projects these will usually take place during Lent Full Term (although they may take place exceptionally during Easter Full Term), and in the case of the additional projects these will usually take place during the last week of Easter Full Term.
-Easter Term Viva Voce Examinations are likely to take place on the Monday of the last week (i.e. Monday 16th June 2025), while Examination Interviews and Investigative Meetings may take place any time that week.
-If you need to attend during the last week of Easter Full Term you will be informed in writing just after the end of the written examinations.
+These will usually take place during the last week of Easter Full Term.
+Viva Voce Examinations are likely to take place on the Monday of the last week (i.e. Monday 16th June 2025), while Examination Interviews and Investigative Meetings may take place any time that week.
+If you are required to attend a Viva Voce Examination, an Examination Interview and or an Investigative Meeting you will be informed in writing just after the end of the written examinations.
 You must be available in the last week of Easter Full Term in case you are summoned.